 Out of one became many ...

 YOGA for YOU has grown into a collective of yoga teachers and body therapists happy to support and inspire each other in their continuous learning and passion to teach.

 See individual bios below

-Honouring the great wisdom traditions, Atmavidya welcomes the opportunity to share ancient practices of Yoga and Meditation that continue to help unfold the natural inherent goodness, wisdom, beauty, harmony, kindness and delight in our lives.
+Honouring the great wisdom traditions, Atmavidya welcomes the opportunity to share ancient practices of Yoga and Meditation that unfold the natural inherent goodness, wisdom, beauty, harmony, kindness and joy in our lives.

 For the freedom, happiness, and consciousness of all beings, Atmavidya gently supports discovery of the different ways that practices can be experienced, in order to liberate energy for the well-being of body, mind and spirit.

 During 2008 to 2012 Atmavidya guided the work of uplifting well-being of body mind and spirit for all, at Parito Yoga Retreat near Raglan, alongside her partner Pete.
 From April 2014 to September 2016 she directed the work of The Vishuddhi Yoga Centre in Christchurch and then guided the work of the Anahata Health and Education Trust near Takaka in Golden Bay.

 Atmavidya has received Accreditation as a teacher of Yoga in the style of Classical Hatha Yoga.
 She is affiliated in her practice with Bihar School of Yoga in India.
 With gratitude to her great teachers, she has given service, and received the opportunity to learn in ashrams in New Zealand, Australia, Munger and Rikhia in India (in India in 2006, 2009 and for nine months in 2013).
 She has been a student and teacher of yoga and meditation for the last three decades.

 Nicky Woodward is a registered Feldenkrais© practitioner and teacher.
 She has a background in health and has been involved with movement through education, rehabilitation, Yoga and personal practice for over 25 years.
 Her approach is grounded in the underlying principles of functional movement and human development with intention to support an enjoyable and sustainable self-practice.